All mortgage lenders will provide a three-month mortgage payment holiday for borrowers whose household finances are affected by coronavirus.

 - show the lender any emails from your employer about reduced hours, being furloughed or being made redundant;

-- explain if you are self-isolating or if your child’s school is closed;
+- explain if your child’s school is closed;

 - if you are self-employed, just give a short statement about how your business has been affected.

-At the end of the holiday, you resume mortgage payments.
+At the end of the break, you can ask for a second three month payment break if you need it or you can resume mortgage payments.

 At that point you will need an arrangement to repay the payments you have missed and the small amount of extra interest you will have been charged.